wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-server-ts-reference/configure-wundergraph-server-options.md

 ## Running in production

+{% callout type="warning" %}
-In production is mandatory to provide `serverUrl`, because WunderNode needs to know where the WunderGraphServer is deployed.
+In production, it is mandatory to provide `serverUrl`, because WunderNode needs to know where the WunderGraphServer is deployed.
+{% /callout %}

-You could provide it either by setting the Default Environment Variable `WG_NODE_URL` or as a static value.
+You could provide it either by setting the Default Environment Variable `WG_SERVER_URL` or as a static value.

 {% callout type="warning" %}
 When no options were provided you still could override default values by setting WG environment variables